 Via Rail has regular train service to the nearest train station at Halifax.
 From Halifax, take Highway 102, to Exit 4B (Windsor/Annapolis Valley) and on to Highway 101.
 Take Highway 101 to Exit 22 and follow the directions above.

 Bay Ferries offers ferry services to southwestern Nova Scotia.
-The Princess of Acadia sails between Saint John, New Brunswick and Digby, Nova Scotia.
+The Fundy Rose sails between Saint John, New Brunswick and Digby, Nova Scotia.
 Driving time from Digby to Annapolis Royal is approximately 30 minutes.
 The CAT sails between Portland, Maine and Yarmouth, Nova Scotia.
 Driving time from Yarmouth to Annapolis Royal is approximately 1.5 hours.

 Parks Canada Visitor Guide - Atlantic Canada

 Note: To read the PDF version you need Adobe Acrobat Reader on your system.

 If the Adobe download site is not accessible to you, you can download Acrobat Reader from an accessible page.

 If you choose not to use Acrobat Reader you can have the PDF file converted to HTML or ASCII text by using one of the conversion services offered by Adobe.